zgamiet/biocomp-assignment/README.md

 The definition file (trim.def) pulls the trimmomatic file for Illumina NGS data from usadellab.org.
 The file contains the trimming tool as well as adapter information so that there is quality trimming and adapter clipping of sequencing reads.
 The trimmomatic tool offered by usadellab.org requires java to execute the trimmomatic-0.39.jar file.

-A singularity image (trim.sif) was created from the definition file using -fakeroot.
+A singularity image was created from the definition file using the following command: <br>
+> singularity build --fakeroot trim.sif trim.def

 ***
 **Nextflow pipeline**